 One of our 16 Ways to See the Hollywood Sign

 People are always looking for the best places to spot the Hollywood Sign inside Griffith Park — but unfortunately a number of factors have led to the funneling of most visitors to an overlook at the Griffith Observatory.
 While this overlook is fine for those who just want to step out of their car or bus, take a snapshot, and leave — there are much nicer viewpoints located very close by — so you can get a better view and significantly smaller crowds with just a tiny bit of effort.
-This loop takes you to FIVE of them.
+This loop takes you to FIVE of them — and all you have to do is keep your eye out for the Three Mile Trail.

 There is free parking near Fern Dell (take the West Observatory Trail up and enjoy another good Hollywood Sign viewing spot!) or park down near the Greek Theater (free parking when there isn’t a show at the Greek) and hike up the East Observatory Trail (sometimes also called the Boy Scout Trail).